A mental and physical framework

 Commuting, travelling, being on the road on highways is often experienced as a necessity, the goal is to arrive at destination as quickly as possible.
 However, South Gate marks the journey itself.
 It attaches itself to the wondrous image of travelers in a hurry or not: where do they come from and where do they go?

 The floating element at the top goes up and down slowly, has its own rhythm that differs from contemporary speeds.
 Something that moves slowly is either very old or very new, in any case it is unknown.
 With two uprights, it stands on top of the bicycle tunnel that runs under the A7 expressway, exactly at a point where the speeds of walkers, cyclists, motorcyclists, motorists and truck drivers intersect.

 The global shape is part of the collective memory of the area, it is derived from the portal crane from the regional historical present ship industry.
 Techniques from the modern offshore construction industry were used for the technical realization.

 Due to the futuristic design, South Gate occupies its own space that differs from today’s economically driven wind tunnel design.
-Stoicly fresh present in the landscape it arouses curiosity because nothing is interpreted and there is no economic motive, what relieves.
+Fresh present in the landscape it arouses curiosity because there is no economic motive, what relieves.

 That is precisely what makes South Gate generous and approachable for residents of Drachten and passers-by from the Netherlands and beyond to let loose thoughts and desires or literally to touch it.